igl-myrick/ToDoList.Solution/README.md

 _5: Once the program is built, run `dotnet run` to start the program._

 _6: When the program is running, navigate to `https://localhost:5001` to view and use the website._

-_7: Optionally, to view tests, enter the `ToDoList.Tests` folder from the top level, run `dotnet restore` to install MSTest packages, and `dotnet test` to run tests._

 ## Known Bugs